Menu

 Is Dentist Income Protection Appropriate for Your Situation?

-Irrespective of being single or having a family with children; your immediate thoughts should be – If illness meant you were unable to do your job, are you able to pay your bills and financial commitments?
+Whether you are single or have a family with children, your immediate thoughts should be: If illness means you cannot do your job, can you pay your bills and financial commitments?

 In deciding whether income protection is appropriate for you, take into consideration: